 All your favourite flavours of autumn in a chewy and soft cookie.
-These toffee apple cookies are loaded with super yummy toffee pieces and slices of juicy apple, with Halloween closely approaching, I can’t think of a more appropriate thing!
+These toffee apple cookies are made with warm nutty brown butter and loaded with super yummy toffee pieces and slices of juicy apple, with Halloween closely approaching, I can’t think of a more appropriate thing!

 For the past few weeks I have been struggling with coming to terms with summer being over and I have reeeeally being holding onto summer food, but now that the temperatures are dropping and days are getting shorter, I feel ready and excited to do more autumn baking.
 These cookies combine all the flavours of autumn, apples, cinnamon and toffee.